denisugo/token-fetcher/README.md

 1. Run `docker build -t token-fetcher .`
 2. Run `docker run --rm -p "3333:3333" -v ${PWD}/.data:/src/.data --name token-fetcher-container token-fetcher`.

+OR

+1. Simply run `make`, which will execute the commands mentioned above

+### Final thoughts
-3. If you like this project, consider giving it a ⭐️
+If you like this project, consider giving it a ⭐️

 ### Credits
 - Favicon Icon - https://www.flaticon.com/free-icons/keychain